Leesylvania State Park: 18th century

-Henry Lee II settled on the land from 1747 until his death in 1787.
-He and his wife had eight children at their home including Revolutionary War hero Henry "Light Horse Harry" Lee.
+Henry Lee II, of the Lee Family of Virginia, settled on the land from 1747 until his death in 1787.
+He and his wife had eight children at their home, including Revolutionary War hero Henry "Light Horse Harry" Lee.
 He is also the grandfather to Civil War general Robert E. Lee.
 George Washington mentions visiting the Lee House three times in his diaries.